Thursday, July 25, 2024

 Situation Analysis / Introduction

 Land use in British Columbia can be characterized as “underperforming”.
 The relative state of land use to, approximately, the mid-seventies to late nineties, has degraded.
-Over the course of history there has been undulation in land use/management performance, at no point, however, has the management of crown land been optimal.
+Throughout history there has been undulation in land use/management performance, at no point, however, has the management of crown land been optimal.
 The optimization of economic, social, and environmental elements of land use has eluded us.

 Any given area of land is best managed holistically.
 With a management horizon that is commensurate with the resource's specific requirements, primary site recreation land for 20 to 50 years, agricultural crops for 1 to 5 years, soil for 100 years, forest interests for 40 to 100 years, geophysical alterations (mining) 50 to 100 years.
 The means by which the government now manages tenure precludes accessing a management regime that optimizes outcomes over time; we “permit” people to go take things, rather than, providing tenures that encourage the long and productive use of the land.
 For several reasons, the government has been reluctant to provide tenure regimes that see to the land resource in its entirety or to optimize the use of any single resource.